briantbutton/abba/README.md

 AtoB and BtoA conversion with greater compactness than the Javascript standard.

+### Why I build this

+I put metadata all over the place, usually text strings with user-entered prose.&nbsp;
+Sometimes JSON.&nbsp;
+These spaces have different restrictions but Base 64 characters are universally safe.&nbsp;
+A couple of these places have tight space limitations.&nbsp;

+So I built this utility, which I use to "defang" strings so I can jam them into corners.

 ### Intended Purpose

 There are many situations where you may want to place a string somewhere that special characters are not allowed.